fguillen/ember-multiselect-checkboxes/README.md

 ```

 Note that the `labelProperty` attribute is superfluous when using a custom template block; instead, `{{user.name}}` is
 used directly in the template block.
+The attribute `valueProperty` is still relevant and you can use it to overwrite the default behavior which is storing the whole object in the array. you can set, for example, `valueProperty='id'` to store in the array the `ids` of the selected objects.

 By default the `multiselect-checkboxes` tag will render as an `ul` element.
 This can be customized by specifying the
 `tagName` attribute: